maxint-rd/ESP-MusicEngine/README.md

 ================================
 ### Installation/Usage
 The current version can be downloaded as an Arduino library using the Sketch|Library menu.
 Just add the zipfile library and the enclosed examples should appear in the menu automatically.
+On the ESP8266 the Ticker library is used.
+For ATmega a Timer2 interrupt is used.

 Initialisation outside of Setup():
 ```